7 Types of Risks of Investing in Bonds for Beginners

 Bonds are generally considered to be safe investment options.
 They offer income in the form of annual or semi-annual coupon payments, which are calculated by applying the fixed coupon rate on the face value of the bond.
 Some bonds, like those issued by governments and creditworthy corporate entities, are considered to be safer than others that are issued by companies with low credit ratings.
 But to fully understand the risk profile of a bond, you need to delve a little deeper.
 In this article, you can find out the finer details of the types of risk in bonds and how you can manage them.

-Types of Risks in Bond Investing
+Types of Bond Risk

 The exact nature of risks associated with investing in bonds depends primarily on the type of bond you purchase.
 Broadly, these are the types of risks associated with bonds that you need to be prepared for.